holoviz/panel/doc/getting_started/build_app.md

 ## Next Steps

-Now that we have given you a taste of how easy it is to build a little application in Panel its time to introduce you to some of the [core concepts](core_concepts.md) behind Panel.
+Now that we have given you a taste of how easy it is to build a little application in Panel, it's time to introduce you to some of the [core concepts](core_concepts.md) behind Panel.